HanPollo/BoomBoomEngine/README.md

 # Description
 A WIP for a game engine to create Rhythm based games.

+# Documentation
+All the required documentation is on the github Wiki page: https://github.com/HanPollo/BoomBoomEngine/wiki

 # Compilation
 clone the hito-4 branch to desired folder:
 ```